elastos/Elastos.Developer.Website/content/faq/faq_blockchain.md

 {{% faqentry question="What is a friendchain?" %}}
 A friendchain is an independent blockchain outside the elastos ecosystem that provides atomic swaps or DEX capabilities with the elastos chain.
 {{% /faqentry %}}

-{{% faqentry question="What is the use case of ELA, the currency of Elastos?" %}}
-{{< internallink "Elastos tokenomics." "/concepts/blockchain/tokenomics.md" >}}
-{{% /faqentry %}}

-{{% faqentry question="What will I be able to buy with ELA?" %}}
-* Cloud storage space (Interplanetary File System [IPFS])
-* Digital goods (with their Universally Unique Identifiers [UUID])
-* Computing Power if necessary
-* Music, films, games and other kinds of scarce digital assets
-* Services like domain name registrations and page rankings
-* Applications built upon Elastos can use ELA for their transactions.
-* ELA will be the principal payment method used to compensate developers for the creation of DApps on the Elastos platform.
-* Users can participate in the token sale (ICO) of a project, the presale of a product or a funding
-* And more…
-{{% /faqentry %}}

-{{% faqentry question="Is a part of Elastos’ code copied from another project?" %}}
-Some of the Onchain team members worked on both ontology and elastos early on to build the main chain code.
-This is why the main chain code for DNA and Elastos are similar.
-Keep in mind that these kind of practices are very common in the open source world and that the mainchain ELA is only a part of Elastos.
-Every sidechain and the development of the OS/Runtime/Carrier comes from original code and is way more complex.
-{{% /faqentry %}}

-{{% faqentry question="What is a sELA?" %}}
-It is a satoshi ELA.

-1 sELA = 0.00000001 ELA
-{{% /faqentry %}}